What This Article Covers

 Some of IBM’s quotes from an article in eWeek are listed below.

 I am not sure what Bill Ciemny is doing now, but it’s not leading supply chain planning outsourcing.
-There was no competing against Accenture or smaller players, because none of the consulting companies ever did this, at least up to this point, which is 7 years later.
+No one was competing against Accenture or smaller players, because none of the consulting companies ever did this, at least up to this point, which is seven years later.

 It’s hard to see how anyone would have then, or now want IBM to manage their supply chain.